michaelebrooker/stjohnstemp/content/media.md

 ## Sermons on audio

-#### Sunday 19th November 2023 - Revd Nick Green - 9.The Church as army
+#### Sunday 19th November 2023 - Revd Nick Green - 9.The Church as an army

 {{< audio mp3="/audio/191123.mp3" >}}